-3. An overall undergraduate grade point average (UGPA) of a minimum of 2.50 or 2.75 on the last 64 hours of required course work
+An overall undergraduate grade point average (UGPA) of a minimum of 2.50 or 2.75 on the last 64 hours of required course work.
+(For counselor education, an overall GPA of 2.75 or 3.00 on the last 64 hours of required coursework)

 Admitted students are required to enroll in 9 hours of initial course work as specified by the division.
 (Prior approval is required.)
-NOTE: A minimum grade of B is required for each course for the 9 hours.
-A student with a grade below B in any of the three required courses will be allowed to repeat that course(s) one time.
+NOTE: A minimum grade of B is required for each course for the initial 9 hours.
+A student with a grade below B in any of the three initial required courses will be allowed to repeat that course(s) one time.
 No additional courses toward completion of the degree may be taken until the 9-hour grade point average requirement is fully met.

-4. A satisfactory score on a nationally recognized, standardized test of verbal skills.
+A satisfactory score on a nationally recognized, standardized test of verbal skills.